 Method 1.
 If above right samples are not available, the last 6, 10, or 12 vertical positive intra directions including wide angles are marked as “reserved”, depending on the value of abs(floorLog2(W) - abs(floorLog2(H)).

-If bottom left sample are not available, the first 6, 10, or 12 horizontal positive intra directions including wide angled are marked as “reserved”.
+If bottom left sample are not available, the first 6, 10, or 12 horizontal positive intra directions including wide angles are marked as “reserved”.

 During the derivation of the MPM list the “reserved” list of modes is additional constructed.
 After adding planar mode to MPM list, left, above, bottom left, above right, and above left neighbor intra directions are checked, and if the mode is already tagged as “reserved” and is not already in the “reserve” list, it is added to the “reserve” list, otherwise it is added to the MPM list if it is not already there.
 Finally, the “reserved” list is appended to the current MPM list and the remaining part of the derivation of the MPM list is performed.